 Curb Management for Micromobility

-As urban mobility evolves, DOT is implementing strategic curb management solutions to accommodate the growing demand for micromobility while preserving sidewalk accessibility and pedestrian circulation.
-To support this shift, DOT is expanding access to Bike Share Stations, enhancing the bike network, and widening bike lanes to meet increasing capacity needs.
-Additionally, DOT is installing Bike Corrals in areas where demand for bike parking exceeds available sidewalk space.
+As urban mobility evolves, NYC DOT is implementing strategic curb management solutions to accommodate the growing demand for micromobility while preserving sidewalk accessibility and pedestrian circulation.
+To support this shift, NYC DOT is expanding access to Bike Share Stations, enhancing the bike network, and widening bike lanes to meet increasing capacity needs.
+Additionally, NYC DOT is installing Bike Corrals in areas where demand for bike parking exceeds available sidewalk space.
 Review Designing for Micromobility for more details.

 9th Ave Widened Bike Lane, Manhattan